hjoukl/cpycourse/docs/training/main-course/functions.md

 >>>
 ```

-A note on naming: By convention, the variable positional and keyword arg
+A note on naming: As mentioned, the variable positional and keyword arg
-parameters are usually called `*args` and `**kwargs`.
-But this is not strictly
+parameters are usually called `*args` and `**kwargs` *by convention*.
+This is
-necessary and you can (and should) name them differently when it's more
+not mandatory.
+You can (and should) name them differently - but only when it's
-appropriate, to best communicate/document your function's behaviour.
+more appropriate, to best communicate/document your function's behaviour.

 ## Function Return Value